rljacobson/lifetimes/Readme.md

                                 references(ref2, ln, borpt).
 ```

-A Voilá!
+Et voilà!

 ```
 Error: 'string2' is dropped at L17, but 'result' still holds the loan it borrowed at L15.
 ```

 And that’s pretty much it, modulo a few details you can find in the file `lifetimes.dl`.
-From here it’s not too hard to compute lifetime constraints, for example, `lifetime(ref2)`$\subset$`lifetime(ref1)`.
+From here it’s not too hard to compute lifetime constraints, for example, `lifetime(ref2)` ⊂ `lifetime(ref1)`.

 # Mathematical Points

-* The body of a function completely determines the most general lifetime annotations of the function.
+* The body of a function completely determines the most general lifetime annotations of the function signature.
-* The lifetime
+* The lifetimes in a function signature affect the code at the call site but not the other way around.
+In other words, lifetimes are synthesized from the bottom up.
+* Lifetimes *are* types, and lifetime inference *is exactly the same as type inference.* To determine the most general lifetime annotations for a function signature, one just unifies the lifetimes of the return value and program arguments.
+* I suspect lifetime inference is complete and can be done in linear time.

 # To Do

-The last three items demonstrate how much the Rust compiler could do that it currently isn’t doing.
+The last three items below demonstrate how much the Rust compiler could do that it currently isn’t doing.
 The Rust compiler is far more restrictive than necessary.

 1. Make a distinction between mutable and immutable borrows.
 2. Better examples of multiple mutable borrows.